 Recent studies have highlighted the importance of appropriately involving children in the decisions around separation, and, given the choice, children may be more likely to raise the issue of spending time with grandparents if they feel that their opinions will be heard.
 Most importantly, couples should seek professional advice from a solicitor as soon as possible so that they can explore their options for separation and decide on the best course of action.
 And, if at all possible, a collaborative approach to separation is best when children are involved, such as mediation or collaborative family law, allowing parents to come to mutually-beneficial decisions out of court.

-For more information on family law, divorce, and alternatives to court, get in touch with Frances Lindsay & Co – let us take the weight off your shoulders.collaborative family law, divorce, mediation
+For more information on family law, divorce, and alternatives to court, get in touch with Frances Lindsay & Co – let us take the weight off your shoulders.Tags: collaborative family law, divorce, mediation